anondo1969/deep-speech-vis/README.md

 	   ' 'your-exp-dir' directory.
 	   (for details see the 'deep_speech_vis_configuration.cfg' file)

 	e.
-Convert the kaldi ark files to text files and append those in a single text file for both train and test ark files.
+Convert the kaldi ark files (raw test and train ark files and cmvn test and train ark files) to text files and append those in a single text file for both train and test ark files.